This post may contain affiliate links. Please see our disclosure policy.

 - Make-It-Yourself: Instead of tossing the taco salad ingredients together, place all ingredients out and allow everyone to serve themselves.
 This is my preferred method when serving this taco salad to a crowd or to picky eaters or a group with dietary restrictions.

-- Low Carb Taco Salad: To make a low-carb taco salad, omit the beans and use 1.5 pounds of ground meat instead of just 1 pound of meat.
+- Low-Carb: To make a low-carb taco salad, omit the beans and use 1.5 pounds of ground meat instead of just 1 pound of meat.
 Omit the chips as well.

-- Dairy-Free Taco Salad: Omit the cheese from the dressing and either use dairy-free sour cream or omit the sour cream and use salsa and lime juice to dress the salad.
+- Dairy-Free: Omit the cheese and use salsa to dress the salad.

-- Meatless Taco Salad: In place of the ground meat, use an additional 2-3 cups of beans OR start this salad by using up leftover Sofritas.
+- Meatless: In place of the ground meat, use an additional 2-3 cups of beans OR start this salad by using up leftover Sofritas.

-- For the Taco Salad Dressing: Use plain Greek Yogurt in place of the sour cream to keep this dressing lighter.
+- Lighten the Dressing: Use plain Greek Yogurt in place of the sour cream to keep this dressing lighter.

 - Using Leftovers: Taco salad is a great time to put leftovers to use.
-Instead of starting this recipe with raw ground meat, use leftover taco meat, leftover chicken taco meat, Instant Pot Beef Barbacoa, or instant pot pork carnitas.
+Instead of starting this recipe with raw ground meat, use leftover taco meat, leftover chicken taco meat, Crockpot Salsa Chicken, Instant Pot Beef Barbacoa, or instant pot pork carnitas.

 - Frozen Meat: Forget to thaw your meat out?
 Use my method for Instant Pot Frozen Meat and then proceed with simmering the meat with the beans and seasonings.